#AD Top Online Web Development & Programming Courses | Udemy

 Build a 3 column pricing table layout with CSS flexbox

-Pricing tables are a common feature on websites that offer different plans with monthly billing.
-In this tutorial we’ll be building a responsive 3 panel pricing table using CSS flexbox.
+Pricing tables are a common feature on websites for businesses that offer different plans with monthly billing.
+In this tutorial we’ll be building a responsive 3 panel pricing table using CSS flexbox that look like the below once complete:

 Flexbox Pricing Panel Layout